aws/aws-xray-sdk-node/packages/core/README.md

 **Environment variables always override values set in code.**

-    AWS_XRAY_DEBUG_MODE              Enables logging to console output.
+    AWS_XRAY_DEBUG_MODE              Enables logging of dbug messages to console output.
 Logging to a file is no longer built in.
 See 'configure logging' below.
     AWS_XRAY_TRACING_NAME            For overriding the default segment name to use with the middleware.
 See 'dynamic and fixed naming modes'.
     AWS_XRAY_DAEMON_ADDRESS          For setting the daemon address and port.
     AWS_XRAY_CONTEXT_MISSING         For setting the SDK behavior when trace context is missing.
 Valid values are 'RUNTIME_ERROR' or 'LOG_ERROR'.
 The SDK's default behavior is 'RUNTIME_ERROR'.
     AWS_XRAY_LOG_LEVEL               Sets a log level for the SDK built in logger.
+This value is ignored if AWS_XRAY_DEBUG_MODE is set.

 ### Daemon configuration